-As a landlord, you have a lot of things to take care of: property maintenance, paying bills on time, looking after your tenant’s concerns, and collecting rent.
+As a landlord, you have a lot of things to take care of: property maintenance, paying bills on time, managing lease agreements, responding to tenant concerns, and collecting rent.

 With all the work you put into your property, it’s essential that you ensure you’re covered in the event of any unexpected incident.
 That’s where landlord insurance comes in.
 But what exactly is landlord insurance, and how can it protect your investment properties?